-While there are multiple solutions to replace the visible portions of teeth, only one treatment effectively replaces the entire structure of your teeth: dental implants.
+While there are multiple solutions to replace the visible portions of teeth, only one treatment effectively replaces the entire structure of your teeth: dental implants in Springfield, MO.
 This procedure is designed to replace the root structure as well as the crown portion that’s visible in your smile.
 With Dr. Eric Tolliver’s expertise, you can have the entire treatment performed in-house.
 Thanks to the comprehensive nature of dental implants, you can easily replace both single teeth and all the teeth in your smile.
-Call our office today to schedule your very first consultation!
+Call our dental office today to schedule your very first consultation!

 When you replace the root structure of your dental implant and not just the crown, you’re able to restore many of your mouth’s most common functions.
 For example, once the titanium post that makes up your replacement root is integrated with your bone tissue, you can expect your biting force to be fully recovered.
 This new integration is exactly why you’ll be able to eat the foods you want, even if they are tough or chewy.
 Only dental implants give you the ability to eat steak, apples, nuts, and other foods confidently.